Davidsonian Scene Graph: Improving Reliability in Fine-grained Evaluation for Text-to-Image Generation: Abstract

 \section{Abstract}

 Evaluating text-to-image models is notoriously difficult.
 A strong recent approach for assessing text-image faithfulness is based on \qga{} (question generation and answering), which uses pre-trained foundational models to automatically generate a set of questions and answers from the prompt, and output images are scored based on whether these answers extracted with a visual question answering model are consistent with the prompt-based answers.
-This kind of evaluation is naturally dependent on the quality of the underlying QG and QA models.
-We identify and address several reliability challenges in existing QG/A work: (a) QG questions should respect the prompt (avoiding hallucinations, duplications, and omissions) and (b) VQA answers should be consistent (not asserting that there is no motorcycle in an image while also claiming the motorcycle is blue).
-We address these issues with \methodLong{} (\method), an empirically grounded evaluation framework inspired by formal semantics.
-DSG is an automatic, graph-based \qga\ that is modularly implemented to be adaptable to any QG/A module. \method{} produces atomic and unique questions organized in dependency graphs, which (i) ensure appropriate semantic coverage and (ii) sidestep inconsistent answers.
+This kind of evaluation is naturally dependent on the quality of the underlying QG and VQA models.
+We identify and address several reliability challenges in existing \qga{} work: (a) QG questions should respect the prompt (avoiding hallucinations, duplications, and omissions) and (b) VQA answers should be consistent (not asserting that there is no motorcycle in an image while also claiming the motorcycle is blue).
+We address these issues with \methodLong{} (\method), an empirically grounded evaluation framework inspired by formal semantics, which is adaptable to any \qga{} frameworks. \method{} produces atomic and unique questions organized in dependency graphs, which (i) ensure appropriate semantic coverage and (ii) sidestep inconsistent answers.
 With extensive experimentation and human evaluation on a range of model configurations (LLM, VQA, and T2I), we empirically demonstrate that \method{} addresses the challenges noted above.
 Finally, we present \method-1k, an open-sourced evaluation benchmark that includes \num{1060} prompts, covering a wide range of fine-grained semantic categories with a balanced distribution.
 We release the \method-1k prompts and the corresponding \method{} questions.